Data protection for alumni groups

 - The Alumni Office sends regular recruitment mailings for all groups, where alumni in your area are asked to contact you directly to opt in to your lists.

-- Any groups still holding a mailing list that was given to them by the Alumni Office (pre 2017) should delete this list and only make use of their own 'opted in' list.
-If you have any queries about which list you are using then we would suggest cleaning your data by deleting any alumni that you do not have evidence of direct contact with (i.e. attendance at an event, or email asking to be involved in the group)
+- Any groups still holding a mailing list that was given to them by the Alumni Office (pre 2017) should by now have deleted this list and only make use of their own 'opted in' list.
+If you have any queries about which list you are using then we would suggest cleaning your data by removing any alumni that you do not have evidence of direct contact with (i.e. attendance at an event, or email asking to be involved in the group)

 2. Storing your list: